ImSAM-S/Answer-The-Live-Engagement---Shells-Payloads-in-HTB/README.md

 ![image alt](https://github.com/ImSAM-S/Answer-The-Live-Engagement---Shells-Payloads-in-HTB/blob/30eefafd7d4ad001f879cda54dcdb17ba5a71a3e/pic3_scan_port.png)

-Setence 1: What is the hostname of Host-1? look at the picture that we can see it is "shells-winsvr"
+Setence 1: What is the hostname of Host-1? look at the picture that we can see it is | **shells-winsvr**

 Searched: "status.inlanefreight.local" like what we scaned.
 Bonus, how to open firefox too.